erg-lang/erg/doc/EN/compiler/architecture.md

 In the current implementation it is done during type checking.

 * All ASTs (including imported modules) are scanned for name resolution before type inference.
-* In addition to performing constant cycle checking and reordering, a context is created for type inference (however, most of the information on variables registered in this context is not yet finalized).
+* In addition to performing cycle checking and reordering, a context is created for type inference (however, most of the information on variables registered in this context is not yet finalized).

 ### 3.2 Type checking & inference